If You Think You can Smell Gas:

 Contact our customer care team on 0330 111 5050 if your emergency occurs between the hours of 9am – 5pm, Monday to Friday.

-Please note, this email address is monitored from 8am - 10pm Monday to Saturdays, and 9am - 5pm on Sundays and we will respond as soon as possible.
+Please note, the email address and form responses are monitored from 9am – 9.30pm Monday to Friday, and 9am - 5pm Saturday to Sunday.
+Once we have received your request, a member of the team will respond as soon as possible, usually within the hour.
 Only emails relating to emergency situations will receive a response.
 If your email reaches us later than these hours, you will receive a response first thing the following day.

 Non-Emergency Meter Faults